 6. Rethymnon – the third largest town on Crete which combines the rarely united features of old town charm and history together with the proximity to a long, sandy beach.
-The Venetian harbour is very atmospheric, especially for evening dining or even a just day time coffee stop.
+The Venetian harbour is very atmospheric, especially for evening dining or even for a day time coffee stop.
 Behind the harbour and the fortress are many small, narrow streets with shops, bars and places to eat.

-If you are coming from the west to Rethymnon stop by the lake of Kournas, and drop in at the ancient village of Argiropolis, an ancient village with Roman remains Walk down to the Church of the Five Virgins and see the fountain and the 2000 year old plane tree.
+If you are coming from the west to Rethymnon stop by the lake of Kournas, and drop in at the ancient village of Argiropolis, an ancient village with Roman remains.
+Walk down to the Church of the Five Virgins and see the fountain and the 2000 year old plane tree.